Safeguarding

 Online Safety (e-Safety)

-At Ormiston Meridian Academy we are committed to the use of computer technologies and recognise the Internet as a valuable tool for learners of all ages.
-The Internet is increasingly providing the focal point of educational content within the UK.
+At Ormiston Meridian Academy, we are committed to the safe and effective use of computer technologies and recognise the internet as a valuable learning tool for students of all ages.
+As online platforms continue to shape the educational landscape across the UK, we aim to ensure that our students can benefit from these opportunities within a safe and secure digital environment.

 Please see links below to useful websites;